 How Long Does It Take to Settle or Obtain an Award for Medical Malpractice?

 These cases are difficult and take time.
-There will be an investigation to conduct and analyses to complete, and there are expert witnesses to be heard.
+As wrongful death attorneys in Springfield often explain, there will be an investigation to conduct and analyses to complete, along with expert witnesses to be heard.
 Given the high-stakes nature of these cases, the process takes longer than other personal injury or wrongful death matters.
+This is where Springfield brain injury lawyers can play a crucial role in managing the complexities of such cases..
 If the case is settled, it could take a year or more.
 If, however, you go to trial, it can take several years.

 Also, unlike other tort cases, there is a mandatory tribunal proceeding in Massachusetts for medical malpractice lawsuits.
 Within 15 days after a defendant files an answer to a complaint, the plaintiff must file an offer of proof with medical evidence that negligence existed in your case.
 The tribunal panel consists of a doctor, judge, and lawyer.
 The tribunal panel will review the offer of proof supporting the claim of medical malpractice for the plaintiff.
 If the tribunal finds that there is a legitimate question of liability, then the matter can continue to trial.
 If the tribunal finds that there is not, you can still go to trial but must post a $6,000 bond with the clerk of the court.
 So, this added step requires more time to ensure a claim is well-supported and documented.

 Who Can I Sue for Medical Malpractice?